 Having just dealt with this situation due to my mother's heart attack, the best way for me to explain the Medicaid application is for me to tell you my personal story of dealing with the government and the accompanying red tape that comes with applying for Medicaid.

 It was a little over a year ago that mom had her heart attack.
 She pulled through but lost most of her motor skills as well as some cognitive function, so my family had to get her into a quality nursing home.
-Even more stressful than choosing the right nursing home was figuring out how to pay for it.
+Even more stressful than deciding it was time for a nursing home was figuring out how to pay for it.

 For lack of a better word, mom was broke and there was no way that my brother and I could possible pay for a nursing home.
 That meant that we had to apply for Medicaid.
 I have to say it was probably the single most difficult things I have ever had to do in my life.